delasign/react-redux-starter-project/README.md

 Please note that this guide uses Styled Components.
 To learn more about Styled Components please visit: https://styled-components.com

+## Getting Setup

+1. Download the repository.
+2. Run yarn install to install all the dependencies.
+3. Run yarn start to initiate the development environment.

 ## Available Scripts

 In the project directory, you can run: